secworks/chacha/README.md

 testbench for the core is done but the core is not yet connected.

 The top level wrapper is functionally completed, but not yet debugged.
-The wrapper does not yet have a testbench.
+There is no testbench.

 ## Notes ##